shawtybrace/Flax-OS/README.md

 - Reduced forensic footprint through ephemeral system states.

 ### Security & Privacy Tooling
+- Flax OS includes a centralized security center similar to Qubes OS manger and YaST, Flax Center allows users to manage security-related components such as containers, virtual machines, firewall rules, Tor routing, metadata cleaning, system monitoring, anti-virus and so on.
 - Pre-installed and curated security tools inspired by Kodachi.
 - Encryption utilities for data at rest and in transit.
 - Monitoring and auditing tools to enhance situational awareness.
-- Pentesting tools within system by default.
+- Pentesting tools within system by default, not all but basic ones yes, if you want a full bundle write install the following: "sudo superpkg install flax-pentest".

 ### Cryptography & Data Protection
 - Full-disk encryption and encrypted user data by default.